UPDATE MARCH 14, 2021.

 On Oct.
-22, 2020, soon after he was adopted, the woman took 5 month old Elijah to Solon Animal Hospital in Solon, Ohio to have him declawed.
-(Solon Animal Hospital’s Facebook About section says, “Progressive techniques performed with gentle loving care.“)
+22, 2020, soon after he was adopted, the woman took 5 month old Elijah to an Animal Hospital in Solon, Ohio to have him declawed.
+(This Animal Hospital’s Facebook About section says, “Progressive techniques performed with gentle loving care.“)

 Vet records say, “Routine declaw using surgical laser.”
 Also, notice how it says, “Diagnosis-Healthy pet.”